evisp/ml-handbook/docs/04-core-ml/dim_reduction.md

 1. Scale and clean features.
 2. Optionally apply PCA to reduce to a moderate number of dimensions.
-3. Run t‑SNE on the PCA output to create a 2D map that is easier to interpret and compute.[1]
+3. Run t‑SNE on the PCA output to create a 2D map that is easier to interpret and compute.

 ![PCS VS TSNE](https://i.imgur.com/7xl2lUc.jpeg)